 Red Eléctrica provides graphs that show the electric energy demand curve in real time for each of the seven islands that make up the Canary islands' electricity system, two of which - Lanzarote and Fuerteventura - are interconnected by a submarine link.
-Data regarding programmed generation, actual and forecasted demand is updated every ten minutes, and the graph also shows the values of the maximum and minimum daily demand.
+Data regarding programmed generation, actual and forecasted demand is updated every five minutes, and the graph also shows the values of the maximum and minimum daily demand.

 Together with the curves, information is shown regarding the various generation technologies that are available to meet this demand and the CO2 emissions associated with the complete set of thermal generation facilities

 - Actual demand (yellow curve) reflects the instantaneous value of the electric energy demand.

 - The forecasted demand (green curve) is calculated by Red Eléctrica based on the consumption values in similar previous periods, correcting a number of factors influencing consumption such as working patterns, climate and economic activity.